EDIT August 11, 2020: Boursorama no longer leaks your login data to AT Internet and Smart AdServer.

 Smart AdServer therefore also collects cookies from boursorama.com, allowing a malicious employee of Smart AdServer to connect to anyone's Boursorama Banque account:

-Refuse tracking, Boursorama does not take it into account
+Refuse tracking, and Boursorama ignores it

 What happens if you take the trouble to tell Boursorama that you do not want to be tracked?